tea321000/flare21_solution/README.md

 The solution for this challenge is based on the nnUNet repository.
 Give thanks to Fabian’s great work!

+We made three major modifications on top of the original nnUNet:

+1. In the inference stage, we only used the two samples with the largest flipping difference as test time augmentation (TTA).
+2. In the deep supervision block, we only used the decoder output of the last three layers for weighted average.
+3. To reduce performance degradation caused by network simplification, we referred to the idea of OHEM and used Top-k loss in cross-entropy to supervise the voxels with the largest difference, which would help maintain the performance as much as possible under the simplified structure.

 ## Installation

+### from source(recommend)

 1. Clone the directory and its submodule (nnUNet):